 To reduce risks of an unsafe procedure, you must first select the right piercer, one who:

 See CHOOSING A PIERCER or download the PDF of the brochure for additional details and information.

-The potential for structural damage from tongue and oral piercing can be dramatically reduced by wearing appropriate jewelry.
-Complications may result if the jewelry is inappropriately sized, improperly placed, or poorly manufactured.
+The potential for structural damage from tongue and oral piercing can be dramatically reduced by wearing appropriate jewellery.
+Complications may result if the jewellery is inappropriately sized, improperly placed, or poorly manufactured.
 Things to consider:

 Proper placement is absolutely critical to the health and comfort of the piercee.

 Traditional placement for a tongue piercing: